ItsBergie/Academic-Assignments/README.md

 Timeline between 2021-2023 at Jefferson State Community College and 2023-2026 at University of Alabama in Huntsville.

+Coding Languages: C++, Java, Python, ARM Assembly, ARM Thumb-1...

-Classes include Intro to C++, Java, Python, Object Oriented Programming, Analysis of Algorithms, Computer Organization and Architecture, AI and Gaming...
+Classes include Intro to C++, Intro to Java, Intro to Python, Object Oriented Programming, Design/Analysis of Algorithms, Computer Organization/Architecture, AI and Gaming...
 (More will be updated on completion of courses)